ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

+## 6. Get course_id number for Canvas course

+The "course_id" number can be found as the first six-digit number in the URL of your Canvas course, from your browser.

+🎯 Copy-paste it into the `config.json` file.

-## Make a fake Canvas course for experimenting
+### Cautious option: make a fake Canvas course for experimenting

 The location for this button is stupid.
 Follow my instructions:

 1. Open any page in Canvas
 2. Far left bar, the ?
 Help button at the bottom.
 3. "Create a Sandox Course"
+4. Visit the new course, grab the course_id number, and copy-paste it into `config.json`

+ℹ️ If you ever "reset all content" in a canvas course, it generates a new 6-digit number.